 We chose the Holiday Inn Miami Beach-Oceanfront.
 The location is right on the beach with good amenities, but it doesn’t cost a small fortune for a stay.
 The regular room rate was $328 or 40,000 points per night.
 With points and cash, the number of points required dropped to 30,000 plus $70.

 IHG® Rewards Club Premier Credit Card

 This is the card you want if you’re loyal to IHG brands and want to maximize your benefits in the IHG® Rewards Club.
-New cardmembers Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening, enough for a one-night stay at a luxury category hotel.
-Earn 10 points per $1 spent when you stay at an IHG hotel.
+New cardmembers earn 125,000 bonus points plus a reward night after spending $3,000 on purchases within the first three months of account opening.
+This is enough for a one-night stay at a luxury category hotel.
+Earn up to 25 points total per $1 spent when you stay at an IHG hotel.
 Earn 2 points per $1 spent on purchases at gas stations, grocery stores, and restaurants.
 Earn 1 point per $1 spent on all other purchases.

 Cardmembers are automatically upgraded to IHG® Rewards Club Platinum Elite status for as long as you carry the IHG® Rewards Club Premier Credit Card.
 Benefits include a dedicated customer service phone number, free room upgrades, guaranteed room availability, priority check-in and extended check-out, free internet access, a welcome amenity and a $30 in-room spa credit.

 There’s a 20% discount when you buy points with the card.
 Not only do you get a free night after each card anniversary year at IHG hotels worldwide, but you also get a free night anytime you redeem points for stays of four or more nights.